Communication

 Press Releases

-Notify landowners and the public before major work is undertaken to maintain transparency.
-Some roadside managers also annually issue a press release about Iowa’s mowing law in April or early May.
+Press releases can be used to notify landowners and the public about upcoming work to maintain transparency.
+You can also notify local reporters in order to generate media coverage for instances such as hiring a new roadside manager, receiving grant funding, and re-approval of the county or city LRTF plan.
+Some roadside managers also annually issue a press release about Iowa’s law related to the restriction of citizen mowing of roadside vegetation (iowadot.gov/maintenance/row-harvesting-and-mowing) in April or early May.
 See an example press release in the Appendix.

 Adopt-a-Prairie Program

-A small number of counties have allowed landowners to partner with the roadside program to re-establish prairie vegetation in the roadside bordering their property.
-The county roadside manager removes the existing vegetation and replaces it with native vegetation if the landowner’s application is accepted; there does not have to be a road regrading project associated with the reseeding.
+A few county roadside programs have partnered with landowners to reestablish prairie vegetation in the roadside bordering their property.
+Landowners can apply and, if approved, the roadside manager removes the existing vegetation and replaces it with native vegetation.
+There does not need to be a road regrading project associated with the reseeding.
+See an example application for participating in an adopt-a-prairie program from Scott County.

 Outreach Materials and Signage